Katalyst99/Algo-in-C/README.md

 ## 22. Hash from two arrays:
 * The algorithm is a very useful technique in many real-world applications, especially in web development.
 For example, it can be used to create key-value pairs from form data submitted by users.

+## 23. Average Salary:
+* The algorithm is important for analyzing salary data in various domains, such as human resources and financial management.